 There are no problems of comparability between geographical regions.
-Information is collected via postal survey of private households on a monthly basis by the Central Statistics Office.
-The HTS is a random stratified sample - stratified by county and houshold tenure.
+Information is collected via on-line survey of private households, monthly by the Central Statistics Office.
+The HTS is a random stratified sample - stratified by county and household tenure.

 17.1.1.
 CC1.
 Asymmetry for mirror flow statistics